Kshivnani/Machine-Learning-Practice/README.md

 # Machine-Learning-Practice
 <br>
-This repository is for practice
+This repository is for practice Machine Learning
 <br>
 2024